 Microscopic Solid: This is carried out in the lab where they make use of microscope to check the urine in order to know the level of microscopic solids present in the urine and this is done by inoculating the bacteria and knowing the particular anti-bodies that will cure the disease or infections if seen.

-The Physical Characteristics Of Urine
+What are the Physical Characteristics Of Urine?